Plaza West Covina: 1990s

 In 1991, then-named Sylvan S. Shulman Co. changed the official name of the mall to "Plaza at West Covina".
 In 1992–1993, a new wing anchored by Robinsons-May was constructed east of the Bullock's store.
 The first major anchor changes didn't come until 1996, when Federated Department Stores sold The Broadway store to Bloomingdale's, but due to lease issues, it became a Sears instead, and converted the Bullock's location to Macy's.
-Sears opened their new location in 1996, moving from a nearby stand-alone location in Covina.
+Sears opened their new location in 1996, moving from a nearby stand-alone location in Covina, which was located where the AMC Covina 17 now sits.

 2000s and Expansion

 On September 9, 2006, Federated renamed the old Robinsons-May store as Macy's and temporarily operated two stores at the mall.

 Tower Records closed in late 2006.
 The mall's parking lot was also home to the newest Bob's Big Boy restaurant, which was located in the old Chevy's space (since closing) and a new concert venue known as Crazy Horse Live.

 In the late 2000s the mall was redeveloped: